tecla5/easy-graphql-auth/packages/feathers-app/README.md

 > Auth0 feathers app demo

+See the `/docs` folder for documentation on how to write a Feathers client/server web app with Auth0 authentication.

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.